prody/ProDy/doc/examples/dynamics/pca/pca_xray_calculations.rst

 Output
 -------------------------------------------------------------------------------

-A :class:`PCA` instance that stores the covariance matrix and principal modes describing the dominant changes in the dataset.
-The :class:`PCA` instance and principal modes (:class:`Mode`) can be used as input for the functions in :mod:`~prody.dynamics` module.
+A :class:`~.PCA` instance that stores the covariance matrix and principal modes describing the dominant changes in the dataset.
+The :class:`~.PCA` instance and principal modes (:class:`~.Mode`) can be used as input for the functions in :mod:`~.dynamics` module.

 ProDy Code